A suspension of heavy Kolmogorov-size spheres suppresses the inertial cascade in homogeneous and isotropic turbulence: Introduction

-Dilute suspensions are characterised by a small volume fraction $\Phi_p = V_p/(V_f + V_p)\leq10^{-3}$, where $V_f$ and $V_p$ are the volume occupied by the fluid and dispersed phase, respectively, and by a small inertia of a suspension, described by the density ratio $\Psi_p=\rho_p/\rho_f$, $\rho_p$ and $\rho_f$ being the volume density of the dispersed particles and the carrier fluid, respectively \citep{Balachandar_Eaton_2010}.
-In general, particles with a size $D$ much smaller than the Kolmogorov length scale $\eta$ are assumed to not exert a significant backreaction on the carrier flow.
-They are mostly swayed by the local fluid motion, with the intensity of their response being mediated by their own inertia.
+Particle-laden flows are ubiquitous in nature and engineering \citep{Brandt_Coletti_2022,Marchioli_Bourgoin_Coletti_Fox_Magnaudet_Reeks_Simonin_Sommerfeld_Toschi_Wang_Balachandar_2025,Marchioli_Rosti_Verhille_2025}.
+Examples include cloud droplets and volcanic ashes in planetary atmospheres \citep{Mellado_2017,Rose_Durant_2009}, the formation of protoplanetary disks \citep{Birnstiel_2024}, the dispersal of phytoplankton and microplastics in the ocean \citep{Borgnino_Arrieta_Boffetta_De-Lillo_Tuval_2019,Sugathapala_Capuano_Brandt_Iudicone_Sardina_2025}, the transport of blood cells \citep{Freund_2014} and industrial processes such as flue gas scrubbing \citep{Lee_Raj-Mohan_Byeon_Lim_Hong_2013} and fuel atomization in spray combustion \citep{Jenny_Roekaerts_Beishuizen_2012}.
+These phenomena see a turbulent carrier flow transporting and interacting with a solid (or liquid) suspension that can either energise or weaken its motion.
+The nature of this modulation depends on factors such as the relative size of the particle and the turbulent eddies \citep{Gore_Crowe_1989}, as well as the inertia and degree of dilution of the suspension \citep{Balachandar_Eaton_2010}.
+A suspension is considered dilute or dense in the limit of low or high volume fraction $\Phi_p = \mathcal{V}_p/(\mathcal{V}_f + \mathcal{V}_p)$, where $\mathcal{V}_f$ and $\mathcal{V}_p$ denote the volumes occupied by the fluid and dispersed phases, respectively.
+The threshold also depends on the density ratio $\Psi_p = \rho_p/\rho_f$, where $\rho_p$ and $\rho_f$ are the particle and fluid densities, respectively, and on the particle size size $D$ \citep{Elghobashi_1994,Balachandar_Eaton_2010}.
+In general, when $D$ is much smaller than the Kolmogorov length scale $\eta$, the motion of the particles is primarily governed by that of the local fluid, the strength of their response being modulated by inertia.
 Particles of negligible inertia behave as pure tracers and follow the motion of the carrier flow, while particles of large inertia are only weakly affected by the surface stresses induced by the carrier flow and do not follow its streamlines.
 Particles of moderate inertia are expected to be only partially influenced by the carrier flow, their trajectory departing from its streamlines in the presence of intense velocity gradients.
-This centrifugal mechanism was proposed by \cite{Maxey_1987}, who showed that small, light spherical particles segregate in regions of low vorticity and high strain, and that this behaviour intensifies for increasing particle mass.
+This centrifugal mechanism was proposed by \cite{Maxey_1987}, who showed that small, light spheres segregate in regions of low vorticity and high strain, and that this behaviour intensifies for increasing particle mass.
 His predictions were later confirmed numerically by \cite{Squires_Eaton_1990}.
 This preferential sampling of the flow has been indicated as a key process in the formation and evolution of clusters in homogeneous and isotropic turbulence (see the reviews of \citealp{Balachandar_Eaton_2010} and \citealp{Brandt_Coletti_2022}).
 The sweep-stick mechanism of \cite{Goto_Vassilicos_2008} has also been proposed to account for preferential sampling in flows laden with smaller-than-Kolmogorov and finite-size particles \citep{Yoshimoto_Goto_2007,Uhlmann_Chouippe_2017}.